johnbywater/dcbdb/README.md

 ![UmaDB benchmark](UmaDB-append-bench-cond-100-per-request.png)

 ### Unconditional Append

 The benchmark plot below shows total appended events per second from concurrent clients.
 Each client is writing one event per request (no append condition).
-This plot shows for low concurrency, the rate is limited by the durable commit transaction overhead, which is amortized by batching append requests.
+By comparison with the performance of the conditional append operations above, we can see evaluating the append condition doesn't affect performance very much.

 ![UmaDB benchmark](UmaDB-append-bench-1-per-request.png)

 The benchmark plot below shows total appended events per second from concurrent clients.
 Each client is writing 10 events per request (no append condition).

 ![UmaDB benchmark](UmaDB-append-bench-10-per-request.png)